How to Crochet a Tapestry Crochet Square

 A tapestry crochet square is, quite simply, a square made using the tapestry crochet technique.
-However, when lots of them are joined together they can produce some striking results.
+However, when lots of them are joined together they can produce some striking and beautiful results.

 This post provides all you need to know to make a tapestry crochet square and at the bottom there are links to some patterns for you to try.